pemcg/manageiq-automation-howto-guide/chapter21/automation_request_approval.md

 ```
 ### Email Classes

-We create an _Email_ Class, with _AutomationRequest\_Pending_ Instance and Method:
+We create an `Email` Class, with `AutomationRequest_Pending` Instance and Method:

 ![screenshot](images/screenshot9.png)

 The code is copied and adapted as appropriate from the VM _ProvisionRequest\_Pending_ Method.
-We specify as the _to\_email\_address_ a user that will act as approver for the automation requests.
+We specify as the **to\_email\_address** a user that will act as approver for the automation requests.

 The full code for the Methods is [here](https://github.com/pemcg/cloudforms-automation-howto-guide/tree/master/chapter21/scripts)

 ### Policies

-We need to generate Policy Instances for two AutomationRequest events, _AutomationRequest\_created_ and _AutomationRequest\_approved_.
-We copy the standard /System/Policy Class to our Domain, and add two Instances:
+We need to generate Policy Instances for two AutomationRequest events, `AutomationRequest_created` and `AutomationRequest_approved`.
+We copy the standard `/System/Policy` Class to our Domain, and add two Instances:
 <br> <br>

 ![screenshot](images/screenshot1.png)

 #### AutomationRequest_created

-Our Policy Instance for _AutomationRequest\_created_ has three entries; an assertion and two relationships.
-We need to recognise whether an automation request was made with the ```:auto_approve => true``` parameter.
+Our Policy Instance for `AutomationRequest_created` has three entries; an assertion and two relationships.
+We need to recognise whether an automation request was made with the `:auto_approve => true` parameter.
 If it was, we need to skip our own approval workflow.

-We know (from some investigative debugging using _object\_walker_) that when a request is made that specifies ```:auto_approve => true```, we have an _$evm.root['automation\_request'].approval\_state_ attribute with a value of _approved_.
-When a request is made that specifies ```:auto_approve => false``` this value is _pending\_approval_.
-We can therefore create our assertion to look for ```$evm.root['automation_request'].approval_state == 'pending_approval'```, and only continue with the Instance if the boolean test returns _true_.
+We know (from some investigative debugging using `object_walker`) that when a request is made that specifies `:auto_approve => true`, we have an `$evm.root['automation_request'].approval_state` attribute with a value of **approved**.
+When a request is made that specifies `:auto_approve => false` this value is **pending\_approval**.
+We can therefore create our assertion to look for `$evm.root['automation_request'].approval_state == 'pending_approval'`, and only continue with the Instance if the boolean test returns **true**.

-The _rel5_ relationship of this Instance performs a Profile lookup based on our user group, to find the Auto-Approval State Machine Instance that should be run.
+The **rel5** Relationship of this Instance performs a Profile lookup based on our user group, to find the Auto-Approval State Machine Instance that should be run.

-The _rel6_ relationship calls this State Machine Instance:
+The **rel6** Relationship calls this State Machine Instance:

 ![screenshot](images/screenshot3.png)

 #### AutomationRequest_pending

-The _AutomationRequest\_pending_ Instance contains a single relationship to our _AutomationRequest\_pending_ Email Instance:
+The `AutomationRequest_pending` Instance contains a single relationship to our `AutomationRequest_pending` Email Instance:

 ![screenshot](images/screenshot2.png)

 ### Testing

-We'll submit three automation requests via the RESTful API, calling a simple _Test_ Instance.
+We'll submit three automation requests via the RESTful API, calling a simple `Test` Instance.
 The calls will be made as follows:

 - As user _admin_, specifying ```:auto_approve => true```
 - As user _admin_, specifying ```:auto_approve => false```
 - As a user who is a member of the group _Bit63Group\_vm\_user_
 <br> <br>

 For the first call, our assertion correctly prevents our custom approval workflow from running (the request has already been auto-approved).
-From automation.log we see:
+From `automation.log` we see:

 ```
 Evaluating substituted assertion ["approved" == "pending_approval"]